 American Association of Bangladeshi Engineers and Architects, Inc., (AABEA) (www.aabea.org) is a non-profit professional organization established in 1984 and registered in the State of Pennsylvania.
 At present, it consists of 12 Chapters in various states/regions nationwide, and a Central Executive Committee, which rotates every two years among Chapters’ areas.
 The mission of the organization is to provide services to its members as well as greater Bangladeshi community in various areas in North America.
-The present Central Executive Committee (CEC) is located in Southern California.
+The present Central Executive Committee (CEC) is located in New York.
 All services provided under the auspices of AABEA are funded from generous contributions by its members and other community members.

 Some of the services that AABEA has provided during last few years are: